 - Let’s go to the Library!

-The Vancouver Libraries offer online education on their website, and some courses are available from home by logging in with your library card number.
+The Toronto Public Libraries offer online education on their website, and some courses are available from home by logging in with your library card number.
 The LinkedIn learning database is available here for free.

 Standard office software like Photoshop or Microsoft Office are also available on a first-come-first-served basis: try to arrive during off-peak hours to get the best spots on their computers.